farahc123/tech501-week2/Monitoring and scale-sets.md

 - After creating, I checked the VMs were running and healthy on the **Instances** tab (they were) and tested the app (it worked)
-- We can recreate our VMs at any point by clicking **Reimage** on the SS page
+- We can recreate our VMs at any point by clicking **Reimage** on the SS page — note that if this is a VM based on an image with User Data, this will **execute that script in User Data** again

 ## SSHing into VMs that are in the scale-set